DNS zone file Format, Configuration, and Directives

 FQDN and Relative names

-In the DNS database, a resource's name can be either an FQDN name or a relative name.
+In the DNS database, a resource's name can be either an FQDN or a relative name.

 ca.north.example.co.us., wa.south.example.co.us., la.east.example.co.us. ny.west.example.co.us.

 A relative name is a hostname.
 It may or may not include the parent domain's name.
 It does not end with a dot.
-In the DNS system, you cannot access a resource from outside the domain using its relative name.
+You cannot access a resource outside the domain using its relative name.
 However, you can access a resource inside the domain using its relative name.
 The following are examples of relative names.

 ca.north, wa.south, la.east, ny.west